Ghof-AM/experimental/README.md

                     }
                 }
             });
-             // Trigger search when search button is clicked (if you add a button)
+             // Trigger search when search button is clicked (if you add one)
             // const searchButton = document.querySelector('.search-bar button');
             // if(searchButton) {
             //     searchButton.addEventListener('click', function() {